-The tour begins at 9:30 in the morning with a car transfer from your hostel/hotel in Kiruna to the starting place 15 km north of the city.
+The tour begins in the morning with a car transfer from your hostel/hotel in Kiruna to the starting place 15 km north of the city.
 Here, we will equip you with snow pants and winter boots.

 If you need to store luggage, you can do so here in our storage room.

 We will drive 10 kilometers by snowmobile and sled.
 The tour goes through the beautiful winter landscape and on the frozen Torne and Rautas Rivers.
 The area is teeming with wildlife and along the trail we are likely to see wild animals and, at the very least, their footprints in the snow.
 In winter, there tend to be a lot of moose and reindeer along the rivers.

 In December, the river along the camp is not yet frozen so we will paddle across in raft boats.
 The camp is 100 meters from the river.
 We are now 10 km away from the nearest road and are truly "off-grid".
 The little bit of electricity we have comes mainly from solar energy and we are far from any city lights, which are great conditions for spotting the northern lights, aurora borealis.
 The camp borders the Alajaure and Rautas wildlife and nature reserves.